-Compete in all 6 segments of EPC contests (essay, speech, poster, multimedia, Extemporaneous Speaking, and panel discussions) and earn a GRAND Prize.
+Compete in all 4 segments of EPC contests (Essay, Speech, Extemporaneous Speaking, and Information Campaign) and earn a GRAND Prize.

 Grand Prize will be awarded to the best overall performing High School participant.
-Qualifying candidates must participate in at least 4 of the 6 possible competitions (essay, speech, poster, multimedia, Extemporaneous Speaking, and panel discussions).
+Qualifying candidates must participate in all possible competitions (essay, speech, Extemporaneous Speaking, and Information Campaign).

 Extemporaneous Speech Competition